-In the first year after incorporation, half of the total number of Directors shall be elected for a one year term and half of the total number of Directors shall be elected for a two year term.
+Half of the total number of Directors shall be elected for a one year term and half of the total number of Directors shall be elected for a two year term.
 The nominating committee for the election of Directors shall consist of the President, Vice- President and Past-President.

-At the first annual meeting and at every subsequent election of Directors, Directors shall be elected for a two year term, except the President and the Vice-President who shall be elected for a one year term.
-The President, on expiration of his office, shall continue as Past President for a further year.
+At an annual meeting Directors shall be elected for a two year term, except the President and the Vice-President who shall be elected for a one year term.
+The President, on expiration of their office, shall continue as Past President for a further year.
 On expiration of the term of office of the President, the Vice- President will automatically be elected as President.
 The President, Vice-President and Past- President shall be Directors.
 The Past President shall serve for one year as an ex-officio member of the Board.

+The President of the Society may upon approval by the membership at an Annual General Meeting serve upto a maximum of two (2) additional terms of office as President.

-At the first ordinary or annual general meeting of the Society and at every succeeding ordinary or annual meeting, all those Directors whose term of office shall have expired shall retire from office but shall hold office until the dissolution of the meeting at which their successors are elected and retiring Directors shall be eligible for re-election.
+At an annual general meeting of the Society all those Directors whose term of office shall have expired shall retire from office but shall hold office until the dissolution of the meeting at which their successors are elected and retiring Directors shall be eligible for re-election.

-In the event that a Director resigns his or her office or ceases to be a member of the Society, whereupon his or her office as Director shall be vacated, the vacancy thereby created may be filled for the unexpired portion of the term by the Board of Directors from among the members of the Society.
+In the event that a Director resigns their office or ceases to be a member of the Society, whereupon his or her office as Director shall be vacated, the vacancy thereby created may be filled for the unexpired portion of the term by the Board of Directors from among the members of the Society.

-The Society may, by special resolution, remove any Director before the expiration of the
+The Society may, by special resolution, remove any Director before the expiration of the period of office and appoint another person in their stead.
+The person so appointed shall hold office during such time only as the Director in whose place they are appointed would have held office if they had not been removed.

+Meetings of the Board of Directors shall be held as often as the business of the Society may require and shall be called by any Director.
+A meeting of Directors may be held at the close of every annual meeting of the Society without notice.
+Notice of all other meetings of the Board shall be given a minimum of fourteen (14) days prior to the time of the meeting and shall be served personally, by fax , mailed by prepaid letter or e-mailed to each Board member at his or her last known address; such notice shall specify the location of the meeting, the day, date and time at which it will begin, and the nature of any business to be conducted thereat.
+The non-receipt of any such notice by a Board member shall not invalidate the proceedings at any general meeting, nor shall any accidental omission to send such notice to a Board member.
+Directors may waive formal notice of a meeting.

+No business shall be transacted at any meeting of the Board of Directors unless at least fifty- one percent in number of the Directors are present at the commencement of such business.

+The President, or in his or her absence, the Vice-President, or, in the absence of both of them, any Director appointed from among those Directors present shall preside as Chairperson at meetings of the Board.

+Each Director shall be entitled to one vote at Director’s meetings except for the Chairperson, who shall have a casting vote to be exercised only in the event of a tie vote.

+POWERS OF DIRECTORS